Before we begin. A disclaimer.

 But I was desperate and wanted a win.
 Even a small one.
 So I gave it a shot and accepted the offer.

 Who knows?
-Maybe I could work for them, go to Thailand and build my own projects on the side in the meantime.
+Maybe I could work for them, go to Thailand and build my own projects on the side.

 I thought that it might work out.
 But it didn't.